aommm/hashtaggr/README.md

-spotifyapp
+#hashtaggr
 ==========
-A spotify app built on Socket.io and something else.
+Describe the undescribable.

+A spotify app which generates hashtags based on the lyrics of what you're listening to at the moment, for those moments when gramatically sound sentences aren't enough.

 Server
 ------